StoneAgeTechnologies/ImgConverter/README.md

 # ImgConverter
-How to convert AI, EPS, PDF, PS to Image file in C# with extra features using Ghostscript and ImageMagick.net
+ 1. How to convert AI, EPS, PDF, PS to Image file in C# with extra features using Ghostscript and ImageMagick.net
+ 2. How to Merge Multiple PDF files to One PDF file using PdfClown.